michelegiovannibianchi/TRECI/README.md

-# DoubleReference-MLFF
+# TRECI: TRansfer learning for ElectroChemical Interfaces

 ## Introduction
-We present a general workflow that, starting from a high-quality DFT description of the metal/water interface, allows to generate data-efficient Machine Learning (ML) potentials in an electronically grand-canonical ensemble.
+We present TRECI (TRansfer learning for ElectroChemical Interfaces), a general workflow that, starting from a high-quality DFT description of the metal/water interface, allows to generate data-efficient Machine Learning (ML) potentials in an electronically grand-canonical ensemble.

 The approach relies on three pillars:
   - a high-quality multiple-potential dataset describing the metal/water interface via explicit solvent and in an electronically grand-canonical scheme (see [*Double Reference Method*](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.73.165402))